blackdwarf/core-docs/docs/core-concepts/rid-catalog.md

 # Runtime IDentifier (RID) catalog

 ## What are RIDs?
-RID is short for *Runtime IDentifier*.
-It is a string that designates a given platform that .NET Core and its surrounding ecosystem support.
+RID is short for *Runtime IDentifier*.RIDs are used to identify target operating systems where an application or asset (i.e. assembly) will run.
 They look like this: "ubuntu.14.04-x64", "win7-x64", "osx.10.11-x64".
-RIDs are used in the .NET Platform to designate what a given code artifact can run on.
 For the packages with native dependencies, as we saw, it will designate on which platforms the package can be restored.

 It is important to note that RIDs are really opaque strings.
 This means that they have to match exactly for operations using them to work.
 As an example, let us consider the case of [Elementary OS](https://elementary.io/), which is a straightforward clone of
 Ubuntu 14.04.
 Although .NET Core and CLI work on top of that version of Ubuntu, if you try to use them on Elementary OS without any modifications, the restore operation for any package will fail.
 This is because we currently (3/25/2016) don't have a RID that designates Elementary OS as a platform.

+RIDs that represent concrete operating systems should be of the form: `[os].[version]-[arch]` where:
+- `[os]` is the operating system moniker, e.g. `win`
+- `[version]` is the operating system version in the form of a dot (`.`) separated version number, e.g. `10.1511`, accurate enough to reasonably enable assets to target operating system platform APIs represented by that version.
+  - This **shouldn't** be marketing versions, as they often represent multiple discrete versions of the operating system with varying platform API surface area, e.g. `win.10-x64`
+- `[arch]` is the processor architecture, e.g. `x86`, `x64`, `arm`, `arm64`, etc.

 The RID graph is defined in a package called `Microsoft.NETCore.Platforms` in a file called `runtime.json` which you can see on the [CoreFX repo](https://github.com/dotnet/corefx/blob/master/pkg/Microsoft.NETCore.Platforms/runtime.json).
 If